 We are partnering with three leading national partners: Facing History and Ourselves, Re-Imagining Migration, and New York’s Tenement Museum.

 Would you like to learn more about the We Are America National Project?
+Are you a teacher interested in applying to be considered for the next cohort?
+Are you a teacher interested in buying the books for your classroom?
+Are you a member of the press interested in learning more about the project?
 We would love to hear from you!